LavaMoat/LavaMoat/packages/webpack/README.md

 - All plugins can bypass LavaMoat protections intentionally.
 - It's unlikely but possible that a plugin can bypass LavaMoat protections unintentionally.
 - It should not be possible for loaders to bypass LavaMoat protections.
 - Some plugins (eg. MiniCssExtractPlugin) execute code from the bundle at build time.
-To make the plugin work you need to trust it and the modules it runs and add the LavaMoat.ignore loader for them.
+To make the plugin work you need to trust it and the modules it runs and add the LavaMoat.exclude loader for them.
 - LavaMoat plugin is not protecting you against malicious packages being executed by other plugins at runtime (but lavamoat cli could)

 Webpack runtime